 Number Critical Benchmark Requirement Guidance B3.1 The standard shall review production volumes by: • Species • Product Production volumes: quantity of product produced by the production site.
 Species: animal species of the hides/skins processed.
 Product: final result(s) of the leather transformation process(es) on-site, intended to be sold.
-B3.2 The standard shall review any significant construction projects or process/manufacturing, or utility changes planned in the next three years that will require environmental review, action, or modification.

-Number Critical Benchmark Requirement Guidance вз.з The standard shall review input materials by species and material type.
-Input material: material to be processed (e.g., wet blue, crust leather, etc.) B3.4 The standard shall review suppliers used by the production site.
+B3.2 The standard shall review any significant construction projects or process/manufacturing or utility changes planned in the next three years that will require environmental review, action, or modification.
+B3.3 The standard shall review input materials by species and material type.
+Input material: material to be processed (e.g. wet blue, crust leather, etc.) B3.4 The standard shall review suppliers used by the production site.
 Suppliers include here separated storage traders.
 Each supplier should be identified by production site name, location, supplier type, type of material supplied, % of material supply, any certification to environmental standards.
-B3.5 The standard shall review subcontractors, associated agreements, and production volumes.
-The standard shall fail any production site that cannot provide its subcontractor overview.
+B3.5 The standard shall review sub-contractors, associated agreements, and production volumes.

+The standard shall fail any production site that cannot provide its sub-contractor overview.
 B3.6 The standard shall review production volumes by tanning methods carried out on site.
-Examples of tanning: Chrome tanning method Vegetable tanning method Synthetic tanning method Chrome-free tanning B3.7 The standard shall review how chrome content of the leather tanned on-site is measured and require evidence the measurements are carried out at least four times per year.
+Example of tanning: Chrome tanning method Vegetable tanning method Synthetic tanning method Chrome-free tanning B3.7 The standard shall review how chrome content of the leather tanned on-site is measured and require evidence the measurements are carried out at least four times per year.
 B3.8 The standard shall set a chrome discharge limit or recovery rates.
-B3.9 The standard shall review: The fate of chrome: In the product;

-Number Crit ical Benchmark Requirement Guidance The fates of chrome purchased by the production site and estimations shall be provided; Discharged into the environment (directly into water courses or onto land), The waste streams associated with the discharge of chrome into the environment, How calculations are carried out to estimate the percentage of chrome that is not discharged into the environment.
+B3.9 The standard shall review the fates of chrome purchased by the production site, and estimations shall be provided the waste streams associated with the discharge of chrome into the environment how calculations are carried out to estimate the percentage of chrome that is not discharged into the environment.
 Evidence of monitoring and testing shall be required.
-Recovered and reused in the process,Recovered and sold,
+The fate of chrome: In the product Discharged into the environment (directly into water courses or onto land) must be taken into account.
+Recovered and reused in the process Recovered and sold Recovered and rendered safe (i.e. by being deposited into regulated landfill, used in cement manufacture, etc.) Waste streams include liquid wastes discharged directly to the environment by watercourses or indirectly through other applications to land such as slurries or solids.